3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Methods

-We use Cloud Model 1 \cite[CM1][]{bryan_governing_2009} to perform idealized simulations of condensing compositional convection.
+We use Cloud Model 1 \cite[CM1;][]{bryan_governing_2009} to perform idealized simulations of condensing compositional convection.
 CM1 is a non-hydrostatic convection-resolving model that has been extensively used to study atmospheric flows.
 In this work, we utilize CM1 version 20.3 from \cite{habib_modeling_2024}, which incorporates modifications to the original code that include setting the thermodynamic constants and planetary parameters using an input file, and revising the buoyancy equation to account for non-dilute concentrations of atmospheric tracers.
+An overview of the CM1 equations is provided in the Appendix and a detailed description of the model is presented by \cite{bryan_governing_2009} and \cite{bryan_sensitivity_2012}.

 The thermodynamic constants used in this study are listed in Table~\ref{table:greycond-atmos-params}.
 Gravity is set to 9.8 m/s$^2$ in all simulations.
-We run CM1 using the fully compressible equations in Large-Eddy Simulation (LES) mode.
-Sub-grid scale turbulent mixing is included using a turbulent kinetic energy closure \citep{deardorff_stratocumulus-capped_1980} to parameterize mixing at unresolved scales similar to previous studies \citep{tan_convection_2021, lefevre_cloud-convection_2022, habib_modeling_2024}.
-We use a rigid bottom boundary condition, and horizontal periodic boundary conditions.
-Additionally, we apply a Rayleigh dampening layer in the top 10 km of the domain to damp out any upward propagating gravity waves.
-We use a timestep of 3 seconds, and perform the radiative calculation once per minute.
+CM1 is run using the fully compressible equations in Large-Eddy Simulation (LES) mode.
+Sub-grid scale turbulent mixing is included using a turbulent kinetic energy (TKE) closure \citep{deardorff_stratocumulus-capped_1980} to parameterize turbulent mixing at unresolved scales similar to previous studies \citep[e.g.,][]{tan_convection_2021, lefevre_cloud-convection_2022, habib_modeling_2024}.
+The TKE scheme in CM1 is adapted to the user-imputed thermodynamic constants.

-We use the TWOSTR \citep{kylling_reliable_1995} numerical package to solve the gray gas radiative transfer equations.
-TWOSTR is a two stream plane-parallel radiative transfer model that uses a gray gas approximation.
-We assume a constant background opacity of $\kappa_b = 1.18 \times 10^{-4} \; \rm{m^2 \; kg^{-1}}$ and a constant water vapor opacity of $\kappa_v = 0.01 \; \rm{m^2 \; kg^{-1}}$ based on previous studies \citep{menou_atmospheric_2011, freedman_gaseous_2014, innes_runaway_2023}.
-The total opacity $\kappa$ varies as a function of pressure $p$ and is determined by,